 Book covers, graphic design and cartoons, once Wang’s hobby, now turned into a way to make a living.
 1000 yuan a month in mid -1980s.

 In 1987, he bought himself a car, made in China.
-Did he envision at the time he would own a collection of luxury cars as well as expensive horses?
+Did he envision at the time that he would one day own a collection of luxury cars as well as expensive horses?

 It seemed the right time to settle down.
-Nevertheless, in the autumn of 1989, Wang went to the United States with his wife, who he married four years ago.
+Nevertheless, in the autumn of 1989, Wang went to the United States with his wife, whom he married four years ago.

 He had two goals only: to get a degree, and to go back to China to run a business once $100,000 is earned.